 PVC roofing system is highly reflective and very durable.
-PVC is one of the top flat roof options because it is easy to install and lacks water permeability, meaning it can resist water ponding.
+Moreover, PVC is one of the top flat roof options because it is easy to install and lacks water permeability.
+Meaning it can resist water ponding.
 It’s three main benefits are very comparable to number 5 on the list, spray-applied roof coatings.
-The problem with PVC, and the biggest difference from roof coatings, is that it is applied in rolls, and therefore it has seams that can lead to roof failure.
+The problem with PVC, and the biggest difference from roof coatings, is that it is applied in rolls.
+And therefore it has seams that can lead to roof failure.
 When it is rolled out, these seams must be taped or glued together.
 While this may resist water for a while, it will not hold up for 10-15 years as a seamless roofing system would.

 Ethylene propylene is a rubber compound rather than plastic.
 They are very durable and have built a reputation around durability, but they are not without their weak points.
 The seams in the EPDM system are treated with adhesives and this makes the seams vulnerable over long periods of time.
 This sealing system often leads to maintenance on the seams, or building owners living with leaks.
 This is one of the more maintenance-intensive flat roof options.